 on the

-Tom Gray, Director of Exchange Research School, presents the EEF’s Using research evidence – a concise guide’ as a valuable resource for educators seeking to integrate evidence-informed practice into their classrooms.
+Tom Gray, Vice Principal at Don Valley Academy, presents the EEF’s Using research evidence – a concise guide’ as a valuable resource for educators seeking to integrate evidence-informed practice into their classrooms.

 In the fast-paced and often chaotic world of education, it’s easy to get swept away by the latest trends and fads.
 But amidst the chaos, research evidence stands as a beacon, guiding us toward those best bet’ practices that have demonstrated effectiveness in real classrooms.